The bi-graded structure of Symmetric Algebras with applications to Rees rings: Explicit generators for when .

-and are complexes, when $\ell$ is odd or even, respectively.
-Apply the Buchsbaum-Eisenbud criteria to see that these complexes are exact: the determinant of the top two rows is a plus or minus a power of $T_2$ and the determinant of the bottom two rows is plus or minus a power of $T_1$. \QED\end{proof}
+are complexes, when $\ell$ is odd or even, respectively.
+Apply the Buchsbaum-Eisenbud criterion to see that these complexes are exact: the determinant of the first two rows of the matrices $\left[ \right]$ and $\left[ \right]$ is plus or minus a power of $T_2$, and the determinant of the last two rows of these matrices is plus or minus a power of $T_1$. \QED\end{proof}

 \begin{lemma} Adopt the notation of Definition {\rm (\ref{next-def})}. \begin{itemize} \item[\rm(1)] If $\ell$ is the even integer $2k$ and then